GuruShiva/painting_classify/README.md

 *Issue 2- The image scraper downloads the images with the image file name as it is.
 The `retrain.py` does not take file with long file names.
 Simply renaming the file fixes this issue.

+## Disclaimer

+The trained model in this image classifier is not perfect!
+The data used in this project was scraped from the Internet.
+The dataset has not gone through rigorous data cleaning or parametere tuning techniques and there maybe some false positives during the labelling test.
+Feel free to retrain the model with a more accurate dataset.

 ## Authors

 * **Guru Shiva** - *Initial work*